ramon-astudillo/vimbox/README.md

 * Set editors used in config

+* Move encripted files

 * `vimbox mkdir /cosa/`

 ### Future v0.0.6

-* Move encripted files

-* Add specific help for commands

 * Move all dropbox code to `dropbox client`

 * Clean up namespaces of methods

 ###

+* Handle error when trying to create file on root

+* Add specific help for commands

 * Handle installation in virtualenv
     - local `~/.vimbox/` and `.bash_profile`